 In a medium-sized pot, combine 1 cup cream and 1 cup dark brown sugar.
 Heat to medium.
 Stir while sugar dissolves and mixture comes to a slow boil.
 Continue to boil, stirring occasionally, until the mixture reduces down to 1 cup (~10 minutes)

-Once it has reduced down, stir in 1/2 cup sweetened condensed milk and stir until everything is well combined.
-Let stand at room temperature to continue to thicken while making the churros.
+Once it has reduced, mix in 1/2 cup sweetened condensed milk and stir until everything is well combined.
+Let stand at room temperature to continue to thicken while making the Churros.
 Serve the sauce warm and re-warm it in the microwave if it starts to get too thick.

 - Transfer the mixture to a large piping bag fitted with an open star tip.

-In the meantime, preheat a deep fryer (or heavy bottomed pot over medium heat) to 350 to 360 degrees F. I highly recommend a candy thermometer to ensure the oil heat stays consistent.
+Preheat a deep fryer (or heavy bottomed large pot over medium heat) to 350 degrees F. Fill with oil -- about 3 cups (you may need to add more as you fry).
+I highly recommend a candy thermometer to ensure the oil heat stays consistent; this is the best way to tell if Churros are frying evenly.

-In a small bowl, stir together the 3/4 cup white sugar, 1/4 cup brown sugar, and 1 tablespoon cinnamon.
-Set aside.
+While oil is coming up to temperature, stir together the 3/4 cup white sugar, 1/4 cup brown sugar, and 1 tablespoon cinnamon in a small bowl, Set aside.
 Set out a large plate lined with a few paper towels.

-Allow the churros to fry until they are golden brown flipping about halfway through the cooking time for a total of about 2 minutes per side.
-I like to use a wire skimmer to remove the churros.
-Transfer to paper towels to dry briefly (but don't wait long) and then transfer to prepared cinnamon sugar mixture and roll to coat.
+Allow the Churros to fry until they are golden brown, flipping about halfway through the cooking time for a total of about 2 minutes per side.
+I like to use a wire skimmer to remove the Churros.
+Transfer to paper towels to dry briefly (but don't wait long) and then transfer to prepared cinnamon-sugar mixture and roll to generously coat.

-Place the hot churros in the prepared sugar/cinnamon mixture and coat evenly.
-Repeat with remaining dough being careful to not add more than 5 churros to the pot at a time and watching the thermometer closely to ensure even temperatures.
+Repeat with remaining dough, being careful to not add more than 4 Churros to the pot at a time and watching the thermometer closely to ensure even/consistent 350 degree temperature.

 Enjoy while hot with chocolate sauce and/or dulce de leche.
-Churros are best enjoyed soon after being fried.
+Churros are best enjoyed right after being fried.

 Add all of the chocolate sauce ingredients to a large microwave safe bowl.
 Microwave in bursts of 15 seconds, stirring in between each burst, until melted and smooth.
 Stir until silky smooth.
 Serve the chocolate sauce warm and re-warm it in the microwave if it starts to get too thick.